BastionFennell/rumm/README.md

-## Rax: a high definition command line for the rackspace API
+## Rumm: a tasty tool for pirates and hackers

-Rax is a command line interface and API to rackspace.
+Rumm is a command line interface and API to rackspace.
 You can use it to easily build and manage infrastructure for great good.